-All meeting attendees will visit with their Members of Congress and/or staff on Capitol Hill.
+All meeting attendees will visit - either in person or virtually - with their Members of Congress and/or staff on Capitol Hill.
 These visits are a critical component of the ACEP Leadership and Advocacy Conference and help to educate legislators on emergency medicine issues and seek support for specific bills or legislative initiatives, while showing appreciation for past support.

 PLEASE NOTE: ACEP will schedule your Capitol Hill meetings with legislators and staff through Soapbox Consulting., LLC.
 You will not need to contact your legislators’ offices directly regarding your appointments.